 A few of my college friends swore that having the television on helped them study, but nothing could be further from the truth.
 It is literally scientifically impossible to “multi- task.”
 All you’re doing is making it harder to study, not easier.
 Study for a while with no distractions, and then reward yourself by watching your favorite TV show.

-Best Practices for the Day of the Test
+Best Practices for the Day of the Real Estate Exam

 After all the practice you’ve done coupled with a restful night’s sleep, you should be in great shape to pass the exam.
 Most of the questions will seem very familiar and shouldn’t be difficult at all.